ArduPilot/ardupilot_wiki/plane/source/docs/quadplane-parameters.rst

 -  bit 15, if set, will allow pilot to control descent during VTOL AUTO-LAND phases, similar to throttle stick action during QHOVER or QLOITER.
 However, this will not become active until the throttle stick is raised above 70% during the descent at least once.
 -  bit 16, if set, will disable the fixed wing approach in QRTL mode and VTOL_LANDING mission items, see Hybrid RTL modes section of :ref:`quadplane-flying` for details of this hybrid landing approach.
 -  bit 17, if set, will enable pilot horizontal re-positioning during VTOL auto LAND phases, momentarily pausing the descent while doing so.
 -  bit 18, if set, will only allow arming in VTOL and AUTO modes.
 This can be used for tailsitters to prevent arming in a fixed wing mode when sitting in VTOL stance to prevent tip-overs.
+For AUTO mode, WP must be a VTOL takeoff in order to arm with this option.
 -  bit 19, if set, will allow the forcing of VTOL to Fixed Wing transitions if :ref:`Q_TRANS_FAIL<Q_TRANS_FAIL>` is not zero and exceeded, and if the airspeed is greater than 1/2 of :ref:`ARSPD_FBW_MIN<ARSPD_FBW_MIN>`, then the transition to fixed wing will immediately complete, rather than taking the :ref:`Q_TRANS_FAIL_ACT<Q_TRANS_FAIL_ACT>` action.
 See :ref:`quadplane-transitions`.

 Behavior can be modified as well as by the :ref:`Q_RTL_MODE<Q_RTL_MODE>` and :ref:`Q_GUIDED_MODE<Q_GUIDED_MODE>` parameters.